 - What kind of sleeper are you?
 If you are a hot sleeper, then choosing a foam-based mattress is not a great option for you!
 Innerspring, hybrid, or latex are a more suitable choice.

 - What is your weight, height, and body type?
-Heavy individuals would feel more comfortable while sleeping on thick and firm mattresses, while lighter people would prefer soft and beddings.
+Heavy individuals would feel more comfortable while sleeping on thick and firm mattresses, while lighter people would prefer softer options.

 - How much do you wish to spend?
-Your budget defines the options that you have.
+Your budget defines options that you have.
 If you can spend less than $700, then an innerspring or an affordable memory foam mattress is your choice.
-If you have a budget of $1,500, you can look for a luxurious innerspring bedding, a great latex or hybrid mattress, or expensive memory foam one, or even a big airbed.
+If you have a budget of $1,500, you can look for a luxurious innerspring mattress, a great latex or hybrid mattress, expensive memory foam one, or even a big airbed.

 - What is your preferred sleeping position?
 Whether you are a back, side, or stomach sleeper, you need to consider the firmness, thickness, and type of a mattress.
 Back and side sleepers usually prefer medium firmness while stomach sleepers like to sleep on firm mattresses.